Fabulous free Hastings Herring Festival: Everything you need to know

 The popular Sugar Loaf ceilidh band will bring the festival to a rousing close on Sunday afternoon.

 A new addition this year sees a Sunday Jazz Breakfast with Mike Hatchard and friends.
 Doors open at 9am and performance starts at 9:30am.
-Ticket price includes tea or coffee and a famous Hastings Fisherman’s Roll. £13 adult / £10 child (with a paying adult) and includes a weekend wristband.”
+Ticket price includes tea or coffee and a famous Hastings Fisherman’s Roll. £13 adult / £10 child (with a paying adult).

+Festival organiser Stella Landau added: “This is our eighth Herring Fair, and it promises to be a great weekend.
+As well as delicious fish dishes, stalls will be selling local produce, wines, ciders, hot food, and beers for every palate, with the bar run by Harvey’s.
+Most of the event is undercover, although there will be trailers outside too.

+“Because the event can get busy, and there are children and very hot equipment around, only assist dogs are allowed into the marquee.

 See also: Priory Meadow shopping centre reveals details of free Christmas family fun day with fireworks